A lower bound for the $n$-queens problem: Introduction

 In the random greedy phase of the algorithm it would be natural to choose each queen uniformly at random subject to the constraint that it may not share a row, column, or (non-toroidal) diagonal with a previously placed queen.
 However, we have found this algorithm challenging to analyze.
 The difficulty is due to the fact that the lengths of the diagonals vary, leading to a non-uniform distribution of the queens.
 In contrast, toroidal diagonals all have the same length.
 This simplifies the analysis of the random greedy algorithm.
-However, this likely means that the bound in Theorem \ref{thm:main} is not tight.